Healthcare Spending

 Hospital payment cap slashes prices in Ore.

-March 14, 2024 - An effort to reduce healthcare spending in Oregon has successfully lowered hospital prices and variation, according to a recent study in Health Affairs.
-Oregon implemented a cap on hospital prices in October 2019 and January 2020, when it applied the cap to members of the state’s employee health insurance plan.
-The policy capped hospital...
+An effort to reduce healthcare spending in Oregon has successfully lowered hospital prices and variation, according to a recent study in Health Affairs.
+Oregon implemented a cap on hospital prices in...

 Little progress made with hospital price transparency compliance